 There are no designated European sites within the London Borough of Lewisham.
-Through consultation with Natural England, the European Sites to be included within this assessment were those located within a 15 kilometre radius of the borough boundary and are considered to be in close enough proximity to potentially be impacted by the SA DPD and the AAP and therefore necessary to be considered as part of the HRA.
+Through consultation with Natural England, the European Sites to be included within this assessment were those located within a 15 kilometre radius of the borough boundary and are considered to be in close enough proximity to potentially be impacted by the CTCLP and therefore necessary to be considered as part of the HRA.

 Specific information regarding the key habitats, species, qualifying features, conservation objectives, current condition, sensitivities and threats were acquired.
-The baseline data was then interpreted in order to identify specific vulnerabilities and areas of concern for each of the European Sites that could be assessed directly against each policy and site allocation in the SA DPD and the AAP.
+The baseline data was then interpreted in order to identify specific vulnerabilities and areas of concern for each of the European Sites that could be assessed directly against each policy and site allocation in the CTCLP.